Eagle skull

 Orange-fronted parakeet

-Antipodes Island (green) parakeet
+Antipodes Island parakeet (Green parakeet)

 Cyanoramphus unicolor

 The Antipodes Island parakeet is only on the cold, bleak and unforested subantarctic Antipodes Island, 770km southeast of the South Island.
-It is the world's second most southerly parrot location.
+It is the world's third most southerly parrot location.
 Deep genetic separation of the Antipodes species from other New Zealand parakeets, indicates that its' colonisation of the island must have occurred before the radiation of red-crowned, yellow-crowned and orange-fronted species.
 See more

 Antipodes Island parakeet